fabmlk/php-oauth-lib-rs/README.md

 extra call `getToken()` that returns the complete response from the introspection endpoint.
 This way you can also access proprietary fields.

-You **MUST** always first check whether the token was considered active using `getActive()` before using any of the other methods.
-Using the other methods on a non-active token will return `false`.

 ## Exceptions
 The library will return exceptions when using the `verifyToken` method, you can catch these exceptions and send the appropriate response to the client